cyfrost/install-gnome-extensions/README.md

 ## How This Works

-The [GNOME Shell Extensions website](https://extensions.gnome.org/) is a massive catalog of extensions contributed from many users.
+The [GNOME Shell Extensions website](https://extensions.gnome.org/) is a massive catalog of useful extensions contributed from many users for the GNOME desktop.
 Each extension gets a unique ID called extension ID.
-You can find all the IDs of the extensions you want and give it to this script and all the specified extensions are automatically downloaded (with the latest versions matching your GNOME Shell version) and installed.
+You can find all the IDs of the extensions you want directly from the extension URL and give them to this script via command-line arguments and all the specified extensions are automatically downloaded (with the latest versions matching your GNOME Shell version) and installed.

 ![Screen Capture](https://raw.githubusercontent.com/cyfrost/install-gnome-extensions/master/extensions-installer.png)